• beehiiv Blog

 Your newsletter introduction is critical to keeping subscribers interested in what you have to say.
 After they subscribe and get their first email from you, you only have a few seconds to engage your reader.

-Ensure you set the tone for your content and give readers a taste of what's coming in future emails or newsletters.
+Ensure that you set the tone for your content and give readers a taste of what's coming in future emails or newsletters.

 To help you increase engagement with your email newsletter introduction, we've compiled a list of our top tips, plus some catchy newsletter introduction examples for inspiration.